kkindorf/guardian/README.md

 }
 ```
 The above snippet is a typical object inside Guardian Saver's API.
 When a user clicks on the save button, the data given to us from an initial GET request
-to the Guardian's API will be extracted into another object which is passed to Guardian Saver's savedArticles endpoint.
+to the Guardian's API will be extracted into another object which is passed to Guardian Saver's `/savedArticles` endpoint.
 This new object will store the search term used to query the Guardian's API,
 the subject of the article that the user wants to save, the article url so the user can link back to the article, the title,
 the format, the date which stores the date and time of when the user submitted the search query and there is also a empty string value attached to the notes key.
-This notes key will store new notes that the user adds themselves via a POST request after a GET request is made to Guadian Saver's /savedArticles endpoint.
+This notes key will store new notes that the user adds themselves via a POST request after a GET request is made to Guadian Saver's `/savedArticles` endpoint.

 The following image displays a result of the user filling out the form with a search query to the Guardian's API: